"Django Unchained" gets May China release after "issues" resolved

 Anticipation was high for the April opening of "Django" because of reports that it would have only minor cuts by Chinese censors, despite Tarantino's reputation for violence.

-When its was pulled from movie theaters, Chinese media quoted industry insiders as saying the cancellation was probably due to some nudity that may have escaped initial attention.
+When it was pulled from movie theatres, Chinese media quoted industry insiders as saying the cancellation was probably due to some nudity that may have escaped initial attention.

 A Hollywood source close to the film said on Friday that additional cuts had been made for the newly approved Chinese version but declined to elaborate on what they were.